JustusAdam/schedule-planner/README.md

 ## Usage

-None yet :D
+You may test it right now just executing the program `./dist/build/schedule-planner/schedule-planner filepath.json`

-You may test it right now just executing the program `./dist/build/schedule-planner/schedule-planner`
+It currently works on raw rule and lesson data provided by the file `filepath.json`.
+You can find an example of such a file in `testsuite/test.json`.